Upgrade Your Phone's Video Player

 Archos Video Player (Free)

-Archos doesn't just build Android hardware, it also has a solid Android video player app in the field.
-The Archos Video Player supports hardware accelerated playback on numerous formats and devices, and comes with some plenty of advanced features.
+Archos doesn't just build Android hardware, it also has a solid Android video player app.
+The Archos Video Player supports hardware accelerated playback on numerous formats and devices, and comes with plenty of advanced features.
 You'll find network playback support, subtitle support and a subtitle downloader.
 The app also offers automatic retrieval of show and movie details and poster art as well as a visually impressive library view.
 If you're particular about organizing your media library and like having a visual flow to browsing your video files, give Archos Media Player a try.

 The versatile Wondershare Player may not have the same advanced playback and system settings of more technically oriented apps, but it supports a wide variety of file formats.
 It also works with subtitles, video streaming and Chromecast.
 In addition, Wondershare also includes discovery tools for viewing videos from a variety of online sources such as TED, CNN and Funny or Die, with the option to download videos from some sources for later viewing.